leonitousconforti/the-wireguard-effect/README.md

 # the-wireguard-effect

 Cross platform userspace wireguard api client for nodejs built on wireguard-go with effect-ts.
+The [Wireguard cross platform docs](https://www.wireguard.com/xplatform/) are a good place to look if you don't know what I am talking about.

 ## Motivation/ideation :bulb: